fpigeonjr/myBlog/content/posts/2019-01-14-habits-for-2019/index.md

 ![bible](/bible-open.jpg)

 🕊️Putting God first is important.
-He has given me life so I will start the day in His Word.
+He has given me eternal life so I will start the day in His Word.

 One of my daily morning habits is to **_read one Bible chapter everyday_** and also journal about it.
-God speaks though his Word and the more time you spend Him, the more you get to know God and can meditate on it throughout the day.
+God speaks though His Word and the more time you spend Him, the more you get to know God and can meditate on it throughout the day.

-I started in Proverbs and then Ecclesiastes.
-Now I have gone back and started reading Proverbs.
+I started in Proverbs and then read Ecclesiastes.
+Now I have started reading Psalms.

 ### 2. Read More Books

 ![kindle](./kindle.jpg)

 I have read a bunch of books last year.
-I find that it makes me happy and helps me wind down and get to sleep.
-This is something new for me since I had not read much in the past.
+I find that it exposes me to new ideas, makes me happy, and helps me wind down and get to sleep.
+This is something new for me since I had not read much in my thirties.
 I am finding that I would rather read than watch a movie.

-❤️I love my minimalist Kindle reader since that is all it does.
+❤️I love my [minimalist Kindle](http://www.rodrigofranco.com/MinimalKindle.html) reader since that is all it does.
 It allows you to consume books with no distractions. 😂Twitter is not a tab away.

 Here are some books I have queued up on my Kindle.